Russian Athletics Federation Commission meeting postponed yet again

 A meeting of the Russian Athletics Federation (RusAF) Commission set up to restore its membership of World Athletics has reportedly been postponed for a second time.

-As reported by Russian state news agency TASS, a date for the meeting has not yet been decided on.
+As reported by Russia's official state news agency TASS, a date for the meeting has not yet been decided on.

 It was originally due to take place on August 14, before being tentatively scheduled for today.